ethereum/ethereum-org-website/src/content/roadmap/danksharding/index.md

 </ExpandableCard>

 <InfoBanner isWarning>
   Neither Danksharding nor Proto-Danksharding follow the traditional "sharding" model that aimed to split the blockchain into multiple parts.
+Shard chains are no longer part of the roadmap.
 Instead, Danksharding uses distributed data sampling across blobs to scale Ethereum.
 This is much simpler to implement.
 </InfoBanner>

 ## What is Danksharding? {#what-is-danksharding}